Weighted simple games and the topology of simplicial complexes: Simplicial complex formulas for power indices of games with unfeasible coalitions

 \end{subsubsection}

-\begin{subsubsection}{Bosnian-Herzegovinian parliament example} Consider the voting system from Example \ref{SSS:Bosnia}.
-Because there are so many quarrelling parties, the number of winning permutations is considerably less than the original index, so the voting power shifts a lot too.
-Original Shapley-Shubik indices (with no forbidden pairs) and forbidden Shapley-Shubik indices (with forbidden pairs as in \ref{SSS:Bosnia}) are given in Table 4 and also presented in Figure 5.
-We notice a similar pattern as with the Banzhaf indices, which was commented on in Example \ref{SSS:Bosnia}.
+\begin{subsubsection}{Bosnian-Herzegovinian Parliament} Consider the voting game from Example \ref{SSS:Bosnia}.
+Because there are so many quarrelling parties, the number of winning permutations is considerably less than the original index, so the voting power shifts considerably as well.
+Original Shapley-Shubik indices (with no unfeasible pairs) and unfeasible Shapley-Shubik indices (with unfeasible pairs as defined in Example \ref{SSS:Bosnia}) are given in Table 4 and also presented in Figure 5.
+The result is similar to that of the Banzhaf indices.

 \end{subsubsection}